Maya astronomy

 Maya astronomy is the study of the Moon, planets, Milky Way, Sun, and astronomical phenomena by the Precolumbian Maya civilization of Mesoamerica.

 The Classic Maya in particular developed some of the most accurate pre-telescope astronomy in the world, aided by their fully developed writing system and their positional numeral system, both of which are fully indigenous to Mesoamerica.
 The Classic Maya understood many astronomical phenomena: for example, their estimate of the length of the synodic month was more accurate than Ptolemy's, and their calculation of the length of the tropical solar year was more accurate than that of the Spanish when the latter first arrived.
+One of the purposes that Maya priest-astronomers observed the celestial movement is to discover the pattern that supports the agricultural schedule.
 Many temples from the Maya architecture have features oriented to celestial events.

 European and Maya calendars

 European calendar

 In 46 BC Julius Caesar decreed that the year would be made up of twelve months of approximately 30 days each to make a year of 365 days and a leap year of 366 days.
 The civil year had 365.25 days.
 This is the Julian calendar.
 The solar year has 365.2422 days and by 1582 there was an appreciable discrepancy between the winter solstice and Christmas and the vernal equinox and Easter.
 Pope Gregory XIII, with the help of Italian astronomer Aloysius Lilius (Luigi Lilio), reformed this system by abolishing the days October 5 through October 14, 1582.
 This brought the civil and tropical years back into line.
 He also missed three days every four centuries by decreeing that centuries are only leap years if they are evenly divisible by 400.
 So for example 1700, 1800, and 1900 are not leap years but 1600 and 2000 are.
 This is the Gregorian calendar.
 Astronomers use the Julian/Gregorian calendar.
 Dates before 46 BC are converted to the Julian calendar.
 This is the proleptic Julian calendar.
 Astronomical calculations return a year zero and years before that are negative numbers.
 This is astronomical dating.
 There is no year zero in historical dating.
 In historical dating the year 1 BC is followed by the year 1 so for example, the year −3113 (astronomical dating) is the same as 3114 BC (historical dating).

 Many mayanists convert Maya calendar dates into the proleptic Gregorian calendar.
 In this calendar, Julian calendar dates are revised as if the Gregorian calendar had been in use before October 15, 1582.
 These dates must be converted to astronomical dates before they can be used to study Maya astronomy because astronomers use the Julian/Gregorian calendar.
 Proleptic Gregorian dates vary substantially from astronomical dates.
 For example, the mythical creation date in the Maya calendar is August 11, 3114 BC in the proleptic Gregorian calendar and September 6, −3113 astronomical.